s-handyside/mcp-server-atlassian-confluence/README.md

     - On the Claude home page, look for the hammer icon on the right side
     - Click it to see available tools
-    - Ensure the `get-ip-details` tool is listed
+    - Ensure the Confluence tools are listed

 6. **Test the Tool**:
-    - Try asking Claude: "give me my public IP" or "analyze this IP: 8.8.8.8"
+    - Try asking Claude: "search Confluence for information about project X" or "get the contents of the Confluence page with title Y"
-    - Claude will use the MCP tool to fetch and display the requested information
+    - Claude will use the MCP tool to fetch and display the requested information from your Confluence instance

 ## Setting Up with Cursor AI